Configure federated access for tenant administrators

 -

-Create a secret using the API (for background, refer to Manage ESVs using the API).
+Create a secret using the API (learn more in Manage ESVs using the API).

 -